Home

 • "Whosoever is born of God doth not commit sin; for his seed remaineth in him: and he cannot sin, because he is born of God."

-We cannot sin because being bought by Christ's death, the renewal of life in the Spirit of Christ remains within us.
-We are sealed (secured) with that Spirit that we are totally unblameable.
+We cannot sin because having been purchased and regenerated by Christ's death, His Spirit remains within us so that we are sealed or secured (Ephesians 4:30) that we remain righteous (cannot sin) in God's eyes.
+No matter what sin we might commit, it is covered by the blood of the Lamb.
+We are in this sense sealed with that Spirit that we are "forever" unblameable.
 On the other hand, false prophets are not those who have been redeemed or purchased by Christ's blood, and they do not walk after the Spirit of God (Romans 8:1).
-But they are those who dwell "among us" as part of the body that was bought.
-In other words, they are part of the external Covenant Church that was bought, but who walk after the spirit of antichrist, rather than our Lord.
-Note that the context of 2nd Peter is one of false prophets "coming in among them."
-This illustrates that they were not personally purchased (redeemed, having 'all' their sins paid for) by the work of Christ shedding His blood, but have grafted themselves in as externally a part of the Covenant Church.
+However, there are those who dwell among us "who are bought with a price" as part of the sanctified body representing the purchased possession.
+In other words, they are corporately part of the Covenant church that was bought, but they are those who walk after the spirit of antichrist, rather than the cleansing Spirit of our Lord.

 2nd Peter 2:1